-Following the Norman conquest in 1066, the Normans established a castle at Stamford, they also built 14 modified churches.
-The new style of architecture was known as romanesque, after the late roman period.
-Inevitably french stone found it’s way across the english channel and up the Welland and into the norman architecture.
+Following the Norman conquest in 1066, the Normans established a castle at Stamford and also built 14 modified churches.
+The new style of architecture was known as romanesque, after the late Roman period.
+Inevitably french stone found its way across the English Channel and up the Welland and into the Norman architecture.

-Most roads were stoned up during the victorian times.
-The new surface of choice was the granite setts, otherwise known as Belgium blocks, granite is the hardest stone known to man, they never wore out and are 100% frost proof.
-It is highly likely that these were granite in origin from the mount sorrel area of Leicestershire.
-These would replace washed stone cobbles originating from the Boston fen.
-The rectangular paving slabbs would have come from Yorkshire and are of sand stone origin, these extremely hard stones consist of quartz, mica, feldspar clay and iron oxides.
-York pavings are hard wearing (second only to granite) and 100% frost proof Yorkshire stone would arrive via the north sea and along the river welland.
+Most roads were stoned up during the Victorian times.
+The new surface of choice was the granite setts, otherwise known as Belgium blocks.
+Granite is the hardest stone known to man – they never wore out and are 100% frost proof.
+It is highly likely that these were granite in origin from the Mount Sorrel area of Leicestershire.
+These would replace washed stone cobbles originating from the Boston Fen.
+The rectangular paving slabs would have come from Yorkshire and are of sand stone origin.
+These extremely hard stones consist of quartz, mica, feldspar clay and iron oxides.
+York pavings are hard wearing, (second only to granite), and 100% frost proof.
+Yorkshire stone would arrive via the North Sea and along the river Welland.

 The stone used in new Stamford projects tend to come from a little further afield.
 The Goldholme stone, Hooby Lane quarry, which is situated a few miles to the west of Clipsham, has supplied some of the finest masonry in the town.
 Unlike the earlier transportation being limited to fractionally over half a tonne, modern deliveries are by articulated lorry, with pay loads exceeding 20 tonnes.
 Furthermore, our onboard forklift transports the stone directly to the front door.
 Perhaps in 800 years time they will marvel over this.